 Should I shave my head before chemotherapy?
 When should I cut my hair for chemo?

 People often stress about cutting their hair before chemo, you’d be glad to hear that you don’t have to shave your hair or make that decision on the spot.
 Some women shave their hair ahead of time to get used to the new look as soon as possible.
 There is no correct answer, it’s up to you!
 If you feel comfortable shaving it ahead of time, maybe you want to get accustomed to the new look you can do that.
 Otherwise, you can let your hair fall out slowly.
 It’s entirely up to you and whichever you feel more comfortable with!
+To help you with the decision; we have seen positive results from people who have shaved their hair a few days before chemotherapy.
+They have expressed that they were glad they got this out of the way before their first ever chemotherapy, as the first session of chemo can be a lot to take in.

 Important note: If you choose to shave your hair, don’t shave it down to the skin as this will cause ingrown hair after your treatment when your hair starts to fall out.